 West Don Lands

-This three-building complex demonstrates how well considered architecture can elevate a project to the status of urban place-making with positive consequence for the precinct in which it is located.
-Together, these buildings form a streetscape and an urban green space that goes well beyond the level of amenity envisioned in the space planning program for 243 family oriented residential units.
+This three-building complex demonstrates how well-considered architecture can elevate a project to the status of urban place-making with a positive consequence for the precinct in which it is located.
+Together, these buildings form a streetscape and an urban green space that goes well beyond the level of amenity envisioned in the space planning program for 243 family-oriented residential units.

 Despite the affordable nature of the project, the finish quality of the exterior elements is on par with surrounding condominium projects.
 These simple box-like masonry structures address King, Lawrence, and River Streets and quietly reinforce the streetscape and urban fabric of this historic neighbourhood without the need for superfluous design features.
-589 King West contributions to the revitalization of this historic neighbourhood and demonstrates that affordability does not need to compromise on sensible design.
+West Don Lands contributes to the revitalization of this historic neighbourhood.
+It demonstrates that affordability does not need to compromise on sensible design.

 Structural: Townhouse: Lanhack Consultants; Tower: CPE Structural Consultants

 Landscape: Scott Torrance Landscape Architect Inc.